 Our Home for the Night: Pier One Sydney Harbour

-Nestled away at Pier One next to the base of the Sydney Harbour Bridge, our home for the night was a Waterside Deluxe room.
+Nestled away at Pier One in Sydney next to the base of the Sydney Harbour Bridge, our home for the night was a Waterside Deluxe room.
 Only selected rooms are dog friendly, and we were happy to pay the price to upgrade, plus the additional dog sanitation fee ($65 per night).
 The room has glass sliding doors that open straight out onto the wharf (and close to a dog peeing station), and there was plenty of room for an ample-sized dog bed, although Schnitzel did eye off the huge king-size bed (which was very comfortable for the human occupants!)

 Arriving on a sunny Saturday afternoon, and the day before Valentines Day, we enjoyed a glass of sparkling rosé wine, before settling into our room.
 Shortly after, we received a knock on the door; of course, Schnitzel couldn’t be left out of the lovers celebrations and got his own heart t-shirt!
 But a delightfully warm February afternoon was calling, and we headed out for a drink or two at the nearby restaurants and cafés in Walsh Bay.